Overview

 Section Organization

-4. Main Functions - Primary functionality grouped together
+- Main functions.
+Primary functionality grouped together.

-6. Initialize - All setup calls within DOMContentLoaded listener at the end
+- Initialize.
+All setup calls within a single

 Section Dividers